Product Manager Resume Example & Writing Guide

 A good resume layout ensures you convey a lot of information as neatly as possible.
 Since recruiters sometimes spend less than a minute reading through a single resume, you want to catch their attention right away.

-Due to this, your product manager resume should generally be one page long.
+Due to this, your product manager resume ideal length should generally be one page long.
 Follow these guidelines to ensure your document looks clean and professional:

 Resume Layout Guidelines